 Our Analysis and Test Results

-Most kids shoes put a priority on comfort, and many times, that means making shoes that are soft and flexible.
+Most kids' shoes put a priority on comfort, and many times, that means making shoes that are soft and flexible.
 When you have a soft, flexible shoe, it reduces the ability to edge on super small holds.
 This shoe is no exception.
 The rubber is pretty sticky, which helps, but this shoe requires more foot strength to stay on those little jibs.
-For stiffer, better performing edging shoe, try the Black Diamond Momentum - Kids.
+For a better edging shoe, we would look for a shoe with a stiffer midsole.

 The thin leather upper and soft outsole keep this shoe from being the best choice for crack climbing due to the lack of protection around the foot.
 However, the actual performance is pretty good if the crack doesn't cause too much pain.
-We had some issues, however, with the lace wearing out from jamming the shoe in hand cracks.
+We also had some issues with the lace wearing out from jamming the shoe in hand cracks.

 The rounded front toe, combined with the soft, flexible platform, keep this shoe from being a Top Pick for climbing steep pocketed routes.
-If we were to want an intermediate shoe that performed well on pockets, we would look at the Five Ten Mini Mocc - Kids.
-While it too is soft, the pointy toe does a better job of fitting in the smaller pockets.
+If we wanted an intermediate shoe that performed well in pockets, we would look for something with a pointy toe that would do a better job of fitting in smaller pockets.

 The 3mm of sticky Frixion Rs rubber is soft enough to allow for great sensitivity on slabs and foot-intensive climbs.
 Finding the sweet spot of a foothold will be no problem in these shoes.

 The Stickit has a good value.
-It climbs and holds up well, and at $48, it's the second least expensive option in our comparison.
+It climbs and holds up well, and is one of the least expensive options in our comparison.
 It was a close contender for the Best Buy Award, but the small hook and loop tab (that can wear out before the shoe does) and the lack of performance (due to the soft nature of the shoes) made it barely fall short.
 However, the shoe still offers a good overall performance and durability for the price.

 The Stickit is a good option for most kid climbers.
 Its performance is comparable to the other intermediate kid's shoes but has a slightly better price on average.
 Its comfort and user-friendly design make it a good choice for new climbers and casual intermediate climbers alike.